- Staff photo by Bob Hammerstrom

 Salmon fry are transported in a cooler from their Hollis Elementary classroom, to the Souhegan River in Milford.

-With the help of George May from the Atlantic Salmon Restoration Program, Revathi Nithipalan, left, and classmate Natalie Bronfine, along with more than a 100 third-graders from Hollis helped release salmon fry into the Souhegan River in Milford in May, 2010.
+With the help of George May from the Atlantic Salmon Restoration Program, Revathi Nithipalan, left, and classmate Natalie Bronfine, along with more than 100 third-graders from Hollis helped release salmon fry into the Souhegan River in Milford in May 2010.

 Adopt-a-Salmon program to continue along Piscataquog River

 Classroom-raised salmon aren’t being released into the Souhegan River this year for the first time in well over a decade, but that doesn’t mean the popular school activity is ending.

 Next Wednesday, April 11, students from Tyngsborough Elementary in Massachusetts will release about 100 fish into the Piscataquog River in Manchester, the first of a number of releases as part of the annual Adopt-a-Salmon Family program.